UKCloud/documentation/articles/azure/azs-how-create-vm-image-powershell.md

 $Image = Get-AzImage | Where-Object -FilterScript { $_.Name -like $ImageName }

 # Depending on the OS type, open either an RDP or SSH port and provision correct size
 # WARNING - These ports will be exposed to the internet.
-Edit the rules after
+Edit the rules after creation to limit inbound traffic to known IP addresses

 if ($Image.StorageProfile.OsDisk.OsType -like "Windows") {
     $OpenPorts = 3389
     if (-not $Size) {